-In circumstances where there are unpaid levies and a shortfall in the budget, the trustees will be forced to raise special levies to fund the schemes expenses and initiate levy collection procedures.
-In terms of section 3(3) of the STSM Act and prescribed management rule (“PMR”) 21(3)(a) the trustees may from time to time raise special contributions for expenses which are necessary but were not budgeted for in the estimated expenditure approved at the last AGM.
+In circumstances where there are unpaid levies and a shortfall in the budget, the trustees will be forced to raise special levies to fund the scheme’s expenses and initiate levy collection procedures.
+In terms of section 3(3) of the STSM Act and prescribed management rule (“PMR”) 21(3)(a) the trustees may from time to time raise special contributions for expenses that are necessary but were not budgeted for in the estimated expenditure approved at the last AGM.

-Advise for bodies corporate
+Advice for bodies corporate

 I recommend that bodies corporate include the potential cost of following levy collection procedures as a line item in their budget.
 The amount set aside will depend on the scheme’s (gu)estimation based on historical debtors and provision for future non-paying members.
 The amount raised would need to include:

 - The unpaid levies contribution amount for a few months (for as long as the levy collection procedure takes).